Bernard-Borg/cis2055-nemesys/README.md

 Optional additional features;

-* Integration with Google or Bing maps for report location
 * Email notifications when a new report has been submitted (received by investigators - observer pattern?)
 * Watching of reports by other reporters (publisher-subscriber pattern?)
 * Contact reporter (for investigations)